ayalbark/mdef/docs/deliverables/design-studio-1.md

 **1. Context & Motivation**

+In the Design Studio 1 course we were given this prompt:

+* Choose a context of interest (socio-bio-techno-political, both physical and/or digital, etc.).
+Develop a site-specific research methodology to study this context from a 1PP approach.
+* Develop an audiovisual essay (90s), showing 50 images of your 1PP research defining the field of action of your context of interest
+        * Explain your methodology: how, where, why

+I had started that class by sharing this design bet: "Open-source, 3D-printed biofeedback devices for at-home attention training could increase attention span and sustained focus by 200% without medical intervention".

+I didn't feel attached to the design bet, but using attention as my starting point I decided to explore the link between my attention and my phone.

-Personal observation: I often spend attention on my phone in ways that feel unaligned with how I want to be.
-The phone functions as both a useful tool and an object of my attention.
-Often in a way that feels pathological.
+I feel like how I attend to my phone feels unaligned with how I want to be attending to my phone.
+My phone functions as a useful tool, but also as a black hole, sucking in my attention when I would rather it be elsewhere.

-Research goal: explore my phone as the object of attention through a first-person, data-driven approach.
+My research goal was to explore my phone as and object of my attention through a first-person, data-driven approach.

 **2. Research Design**

-Approach: 1PP (first-person perspective), where I am both the subject and the researcher.
+Approach: 1PP (first-person perspective), where I was both the subject and the researcher.

 Duration: One week (October 11–18, 2025).

 Method: Self-tracking experiment using a custom iPhone Shortcut to log contextual and intentional data every single time I interacted with my phone, even if it was just to check the time.

-**Tools:**
+**Tools I Used:**

 - iPhone

 - Apple Shortcuts app

+- Attention Logger (the shortcut I created to collect the data)

 - iCloud (for storing data)